-It’s not just inside that the Chrysler Ypsilon is innovative.
+Other innovations It’s not just inside that the Chrysler Ypsilon is innovative.
 It also takes a step ahead of the competition with its Smart Fuel System.
 This device replaces the classic fuel cap and automatically opens and closes when the pump nozzle is put inside it.
 It makes refuelling easier and safer by reducing harmful gas emissions and fuel overflow.
 It also prevents ‘misfuelling’ as it’s impossible to pump petrol into a diesel car (or vice versa) fitted with this system.

 Setting itself further apart from rivals, new Ypsilon features a 360° 500-Watt sound system that’s a unique factory fit option in such a small car.
 It consists of four 40W musical Dome tweeters, four 80W musical Neodymium mid-woofers and a digital eight-channel amplifier.

 This then uses three signal processing methods simultaneously to increase the ‘depth’ and ‘height’ of the sound and equalise the stereophonic reproduction to produce a more enveloping experience for listeners.

 All this equipment supplements a wide-range of standard kit.
 There’s a height and reach-adjustable steering wheel, electric front windows, 60/40 (50/50 ‘S’ model) split rear seat and height-adjustable driver’s seat.